 Air pollution issues around the community often deal with the presence of basic smokestack industries, the amount of traffic in the area and other similar factors.
 This brief review focuses on the subject of ozone, the combination of three oxygen molecules ( O3), and how its presence influences fifty years of air pollution conversation across the United States.

-The term smog, first used by H.A.
+Most people rightly associate ozone with smog, a term first used by H.A.
 Des Voex in 1905, described the foggy conditions in urban areas resulting from the sulfur dioxide emissions coming from the newly created smokestacks of the industrial revolution.

 Volatile Organic Compounds (VOCs), a group of chemical compounds, share some common characteristics.
 First, the organic designation means that the compound is almost always composed of carbon (C) and hydrogen (H) molecules.
 Volatility refers to the evaporative quality of the compound.
 Anyone pumping their own gasoline and immediately notices the smell of gas experiences a quick lesson regarding gasoline's high degree of volatility.

 Motor vehicle emissions represent the primary source of VOC emissions.
 However, evaporation of gasoline, solvents, oil-based paints, and hydrocarbons from the petrochemical industry are also significant sources.
 NOx result from the combustion of fossil fuels such as oil and gas, with motor vehicles the primary primary source, followed by fuel burning in homes, businesses, factories and power plants.

 The ozone hole, another familiar phrase, refers to ozone depletion (the chemically induced breakup of O3 in the stratosphere, the area of the atmosphere about six miles above the earth.
 Ozone holes refers to specific geographical areas on earth that have a thin or thinning layer of ozone above them in the stratosphere.